infinicam/infinicam-samples/src/SingleImage/README.md

 3. Open solution file on visual studio.

-4. Build
+4. Build.

-## Multi thread decode
+## Multi Thread Decode
-You can change the code below to switch decoding between single thread and multi thread.
+You can change the code below to switch between single-threaded and multi-threaded decoding.

 ```c
 // Note:Switch decoding to multi threading